Mohamed-Elrashidy/Mohamed-Elrashidy/README.md

 <h1 align="center">Hi 👋, I'm Mohamed Elrashidy</h1>

 <h3 align="center">A passionate Mobile Developer and Competitive Programmer</h3>
+- 🏫 I'm a student in the _Faculty of electornic engineering in the department of computer science and enginnering
 - :trophy: 2x `ECPC` Finalist.
 - 🌱 I’m currently learning clean architecture.
 - 🌱 I’m currently learning Flutter